Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/introduction.rst

 :menuselection:`Select Mode --> Vertices`
    Press :kbd:`Ctrl-Tab` and select *Vertices* from the pop-up menu, or press :kbd:`Ctrl-Tab`:kbd:`1`.

-   The selected vertices are drawn in yellow and unselected vertices are drawn in a pink color.
+   The selected vertices are drawn in yellow and unselected vertices are drawn in a black color.
 :menuselection:`Select Mode --> Edges`
    Press :kbd:`Ctrl-Tab` and select *Edges* from the pop-up menu, or press :kbd:`Ctrl-Tab`:kbd:`2`.